Conditions InDepth: Brain Tumors

 by Cynthia M. Johnson, MA

 Brain tumors can be metastatic and spread to the brain from other parts of the body.
 Or they can be primary and begin in the brain itself.
 In addition to tumors involving the brain, some central nervous system (CNS) tumors arise from the coverings of the brain and can affect the underlying brain.
 Grading, along with other factors, determine how aggressive primary CNS tumors are.

 Normal Anatomy and the Development of Brain Tumors

 Cell division and cell death are normal.
-It’s meant to replace old or damaged cells.
-Sometimes this can continue after it's supposed to stop.
-This extra growth forms a tumor.
-It’s not clear exactly what causes these problems.
-It’s likely a mix of genes and the environment.
+This process is meant to replace old or damaged cells.
+Sometimes this can continue after it is supposed to stop.
+This extra growth can form a tumor.
+It is not clear exactly what causes these problems.
+It may be a mix of genes and the environment.

 Types of Brain Tumors

 The problems you have and how to treat them depend partly on where the tumor is.
 Most are named for the place they start:

 Adult central nervous system tumors treatment (PDQ®)–health professional version.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/types/brain/hp/adult-brain-treatment-pdq.
 Accessed July 13, 2021.

 Astrocytoma and oligodentroglioma in adults.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/astrocytoma-and-oligodendroglioma-in-adults.
 Accessed July 13, 2021.

 Brain and spinal cord tumors in adults.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/brain-spinal-cord-tumors-adults.html.
 Accessed July 15, 2021.